Review articles on this site earn small revenue from purchasing products through affiliate links.

 Backpacker [US] April 2015 (single issue)

-Before I knew it, spring was already around the corner.
-New spring outdoor gear is coming out in stores, but Backpacker Magazine has already received the annual Gear Guide (Editor's Choice Awards)!
-So this time, we've picked out some of the items that caught our eye from the awards of "Editor's Choice," one of the most famous awards in the outdoor world.
-Let's go!
+Before we know it, spring is just around the corner.
+New spring outdoor gear is starting to appear in stores, and Backpacker Magazine has already sent out its annual gear guide (Editor's Choice Awards)!
+So, this time, we've picked out some interesting items from the Editor's Choice award-winning gear, one of the most prestigious awards in the outdoor industry.
+Let's take a look!

 Backpack

-Gregory Baltoro (for men)/Deva (for women)
+Gregory Baltoro (for men) / Deva (for women)

 Osprey Atmos AG (for men) / Aura AG (for women)